Funding for Students

 Non-SPA Financial Resources for Graduate Students:

 Learn more about funding possibilities for graduate students at UNM through the Office of Graduate Studies.
-UNM provides graduate student funding in a variety of forms, including service awards, such as assistantships, and non-service awards, such as fellowships, grants, and scholarships.
+UNM provides graduate student funding in a variety of forms, including service awards, such as assistantships with other units, and non-service awards, such as fellowships, grants, and scholarships.
 Additionally, you can apply for support based solely on need, in the form of work-study and loans, through the University Financial Aid Office.

 Graduate and Professional Student Association (GPSA)